-St. Ambrose Academy 2023-2024 Student/ Family Handbook Parent/ Guardian Agreement Form
+St. Ambrose Academy 2024-2025 Student/ Family Handbook

+Parent/ Guardian Agreement Form

-Parents/guardians are asked to complete this form after reading and discussing the "Sambrose Academy 2023-2024 Student/ Family Handbook" with their child(ren).
-The signed document will be kept at the school for the duration of the school year.
-Parent/Guardian Support for St. Ambrose Academy 2023-2024 Student/ Family Handbook: Signature of Parent / Guardian Date Student Support for St. Ambrose Academ ny 2023-2024 Student/ Family Handbook: As a student, I have read/ discussed and v Academy 2023-2024 Student/ Family Ha responsible for any non-cooperation with Student Signature Date
+Parents/guardians are asked to complete this form after reading and discussing the "St. Ambrose Academy 2024-2025 Student/ Family Handbook" with their child(ren).
+This signed document will be kept at the school for the duration of the school year.

+arent/Guardian Support for St. Ambrose Academy 2024-2025 Student/ Family Handbook: have instructed my son/ daughter to coop the "St. Ambrose Academy 2024-2025 S , I have read and will ose Academy 2024-2025 Student/ Family Handbook."
+I erate with and support the rules and guidelines set forth in tudent/ Family Handbook."
+I understand my son/daughter pliance with the stated policy's rules and responsibilities."
+Signature of Parent / Guardian Date Student Support for St. Ambrose Acaden ny 2024-2025 Student/ Family Handbook: will follow the guidelines of the "St. Ambrose Academy understand I will be held responsible for any non-ponsibilities."
+Student Signature Date

-PLEASE KEEP A COPY OF THE HANDBOOK FOR YOUR REFERENCE AND RETURN THIS SIGNED PAGE TO SCHOOL BY FRIDAY, SEPTEMBER 22, 2023
+PLEASE KEEP A COPY OF THE HANDBOOK FOR YOUR

+REFERENCE AND RETURN THIS SIGNED PAGE TO SCHOOL

+BY FRIDAY, SEPTEMBER 20, 2024